ah100101/chasing-alex-run/content/posts/10-surprises-from-climbing-mount-kilimanjaro.md

 ---
 I'll admit, it has been difficult putting together a summary of the Kilimanjaro climb.
 There were countless things that happened on the eight day hike.
 I need at least ten posts to even approach accurately depicting the experience.
 I debated making this post about my exercise metrics that I recorded during every day of the hike or a day-by-day analysis of how challenging every leg of the hike was.
 Honestly, both didn't seem particularly interesting to write about.

 However, when discussing the trek with others, I talk mostly about the surprises on the mountain that did not quite align with my research prior to the trip.
-Instead of a summary for this post, I'll be summarizing ten experiences, decisions or animals that completed surprised me when climbing Mount Kilimanjaro.
+Instead of a summary for this post, I'll be summarizing ten experiences, decisions or animals that surprised me when climbing Mount Kilimanjaro.

 Granted, there were many breathtaking views and amazing encounters on the climb (e.g. Barranco Wall, first views of the summit, the great food, reaching the summit, jungle wild life) that I won't detail here.
 Those items are called out in countless other blogs and our group knew a lot of high points to anticipate.
 Having said all that, there were many surprises I could have planned better for and many situations I could have worried about less.